cloverinteractive/boilerplate/README.md

 # Faster application bootstrapping

 Tired of having to configure a pretty large boilerplate each time you're about to start a new React project?
-This project may be right up your alley, to start using this in a new project you can just clone and start hacking away.
+This project may be right up your alley.

+## Pre-requisites

+There is only one pre-requisite to successfully run this boilerplate and that is a recent installation of **Node.js®** you can find an installer for your OS [here](https://nodejs.org/en/) or use your OS's favorite package manager.

+## Installation

+To start using this you have a couple of options:

+### Use curl to download

+If you have `curl`, `gzip` and `tar` you can curl straight into `tar` like this:

 ```sh
 curl -L "https://github.com/cloverinteractive/boilerplate/archive/stable.tar.gz" | tar -zxvf -